 RELATED: 60+ Dollar Store Finds You’d Be Crazy To Buy Anywhere Else!

 While mom finishes wrapping presents, dad can take the kids bowling or swimming (depending on where you live).
 This way the kids will definitely not get any sneak peeks!

-There are always a couple of great family movies that come out around Christmas.
+Everyone loves a trip to the movie theater and there are always a couple of family movies that come out around Christmas.

 You can make it a tradition to go see a fun movie on Christmas day after all the presents and food have been devoured or during Christmas break when all of the kids are home from school.

 Whether you’re having lots of company or it’s just going to be you and the kids, it’s so nice to have some planned activities you can do without leaving home.

 13. Make some food for Rudolph

 Sprinkle some “reindeer food” on the front lawn.
 (Here’s a recipe and free printable).